AriaSalvatrice/AriaModules/README.md

 ### Components (knobs, jacks, etc)

-CC-BY-SA-4.0.
+CC-BY-SA-4.0 graphics, WTFPL [`src/widgets.hpp`](src/widgets.hpp).
 If you re-use them, I request you do not entirely re-use my signature color scheme in your own modules, but this request is not legally binding.
 Because I use a limited palette, it's easy to replace most colors in my SVG files using search and replace in a text editor.

 ### Signature / Logo